MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/location-based-routing-india-plan.md

 - If the tenant admin has enabled dial out from meetings for the user, participants can also dial out from the meeting to external PSTN users.

-- If the licensed user is already on a 1:1 PSTN call, the user can't add a participant or escalate the existing call to a conference.
-In this scenario, the call must be ended.
-The Operator Connect for India Teams Phone user will need to schedule a meeting--or use meet now in Teams--with relevant participants to allow participants to dial in to or dial out from the meeting.
+- If a user with an assigned Operator Connect for India Teams Phone license is already on a 1:1 PSTN call, the user can add a participant or escalate the existing call to a conference.

 For more information, see [Outbound calling restrictions](outbound-calling-restriction-policies.md).